rblod/CMEMS_AGRIF/tools/SIREN/src/docsrc/2_quickstart.md

 @note All the output files created by SIREN include information about NEMO periodicity, as well as source file, indices and refinment used.

-@sa For more information about how to create coordinates, see create_coord.f90
+@sa For more information and options to create coordinates, see create_coord.f90

 <!-- ######################################################################  -->
 # Create bathymetry file # {#bathy}